Skip to main content

 Nikoli Brown, M.D.

-Hometown: Billings, MT
+Hometown: Billings, Mont.

 What attracted you to train at the UNDSMHS Neurology Residency Program?
 I have always considered myself a small town person.
 Some of my favorite hobbies include bowling, darts, painting or pottery, and reading in my downtime.
 When I go out on the town, I enjoy finding a local brewery and listening to live music for entertainment.
 I chose UND because of its small town feel in Fargo while being within a day drive of my hometown and wife in Billings, Mont.